svetosllavag/Digital-twin-of-a-Water-Pump-Station/digital_twin_steps_and_parameters.md

 ---

-## Step 7 (Optional) — Telemetry integration from a mini physical model
+## Telemetry integration from a mini physical model

 A small Arduino-based pump station model can generate real telemetry values (level, current, turbidity).
 Data can be logged to CSV and used in the digital twin for demonstration.